Don Karp, May 30 2026

 More beautiful gates along this section of the road

-Compare the castle back from the road with this more humble one
+Compare the castle back from the road with this more humble abode

 8. Calle Esperanza to Casa de La Vida Retreat Center

-Calle Esperanza: street sign at entry and long view
+Calle Esperanza: street sign at entry and a long view of the street

-Part of the street is lined with flowering shrubs
+Part of the street lined with flowering shrubs

 Mt.
 Chalchi in the background, to the southwest.